Helpico/Helpico/README.md

 ## An Invitation to Partner with a Ukrainian-Born Global Innovation

-We now seek a **Lead Cultural or Philanthropic Partner** to help us scale this vital mission.
-This is more than a project; it is an investment in a new, Ukrainian-born methodology with the potential for global relevance.
-By combining your institution's leadership with our on-the-ground innovation, we can create a lasting, positive impact for millions of children in Ukraine and beyond.
+We now seek a **Lead Cultural or Philanthropic Partner** to help scale this vital mission.
+This is more than a project; it is an investment in a new, Ukrainian-born methodology with the potential to **redefine how the world supports children's education in crisis.** By combining your institution's leadership with our on-the-ground innovation, we can create a lasting, positive impact for millions.

 ---